MicrosoftEdge/WebView2Feedback/specs/UnhandledKeyPressed.md

 Consumers of the old [WebBrowser](https://learn.microsoft.com/en-us/dotnet/api/system.windows.controls.webbrowser?view=windowsdesktop-7.0) control that relied on the [OnKeyDown](https://learn.microsoft.com/previous-versions/aa752133(v=vs.85)) API that allowed them to receive and handle key events not handled by the browser, [requested](https://github.com/MicrosoftEdge/WebViewFeedback/issues/468) same ability in WebView2.

 # Description
 The `UnhandledKeyPressed` event allows developers to subscribe event handlers to be run when a key event is not handled by the browser (including DOM and browser accelerators).

-It can be triggered by all keys, which is different from [AcceleratorKeyPressed](https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2acceleratorkeypressedeventargs?view=webview2-dotnet-1.0.705.50) event.
+`UnhandledKeyPressed` event can be triggered by all keys, which is different from [AcceleratorKeyPressed](https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2acceleratorkeypressedeventargs?view=webview2-dotnet-1.0.705.50) event.

 `UnhandledKeyPressed` event is async, which means 'GetKeyStates' does not return the exact key state when the key event is fired.
 Use `UnhandledKeyPressedEventArgs.Modifiers` instead to verify whether Ctrl or Alt is down in this situation.